-From 13-19 September, bars across the globe are celebrating this red-hued cocktail that’s nearly as bitter as me after paying my rent.
+From September 12 to 18, bars across the globe are celebrating this red-hued cocktail that’s nearly as bitter as me after paying my rent.
 So, if you do fancy venturing out for a swig of this well-known Italian cocktail here is our list of the bars in Bristol serving an epic Negroni.

 The Last Word is a quirky cocktail bar and restaurant in the heart of Clifton offering some of the most alluring cocktails in Bristol, including a Negroni, of course.
-The Last Word has jumped on the band wagon in sending their own cocktails to your door during these hard times at a bargain of £6 for a cocktail.
+It has jumped on the band wagon in sending their own cocktails to your door at a bargain of £6 for a cocktail.
 However, they ask for a minimum order of £30 for delivery (which shouldn’t be too hard), but if you want to stretch your legs up that hill then you can order as much as you like til your heart’s content.
 If you fancy a go at shaking up a Negroni, then you can also book a cocktail masterclass here.

 The Last Word, 3A Regent Street, Clifton, BS8 4HW